Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: Experiment

 \textbf{Results comparison.} The experiment results of image classification and comparison with other models are listed in Table~\ref{transformer_imagnet_result}.
-Table~\ref{transformer_imagnet_result} shows that MobileViT-ParC-S and MobileViT-S beat other model by a clear margin.
-The proposed MobileViT-ParC-S achieves highest classification accuracy, and have fewer parameters than most models.
-Compared with the second best model MobileViT-S, our MobileViT-ParC-S decreases the number of parameters by 11\% and increases the top-1 accuracy by 0.2 percentage.
-Light-weight models.
-Firstly, comparing results of light-weight ConvNets with that of ViTs, light-weight ConvNets show much better performance.
-Secondly, comparing the popular ConvNets before ViT appears (pre-ConvNets), ViTs and hybrid structures, hybrid structures achieve the bes t performance.
-Therefore improving ConvNets by learning from the merits of ViT is feasible.
+Table~\ref{transformer_imagnet_result} shows that MobileViT-ParC-S and MobileViT-S beat other models by a clear margin.
+The proposed MobileViT-ParC-S achieves the highest classification accuracy and has fewer parameters than most models.
+Compared with the second-best model, MobileViT-S, our MobileViT-ParC-S decreases the number of parameters by 11\% and increases the top-1 accuracy by 0.2 percent.
+Lightweight models.
+Firstly, comparing the results of lightweight ConvNets with that of ViTs, lightweight ConvNets show much better performance.
+Secondly, comparing the popular ConvNets before ViT appears (pre-ConvNets), ViTs, and hybrid structures, hybrid structures achieve the best performance.
+Therefore, improving ConvNets by learning from the merits of ViT is feasible.
 Finally, the proposed MobileViT-ParC achieves the best performance among all comparison models.
-So indeed by learning from ViT design, performance of pure light-weight ConvNets can be improved significantly.
+So, indeed, by learning from ViT design, the performance of pure lightweight ConvNets can be improved significantly.